kennyanju/ImplementingLBwithShellScript/ShellScripting/shellscripting.md

 # Copy all files from the source directory to the backup directory
 cp -r "$source_dir"/* "$backup_dir_with_timestamp"

-# Display a message indicating the backup process is complete
+# a message indicating the backup process is complete
 echo "Backup completed.
 Files copied to: $backup_dir_with_timestamp"
 ```